 the translations as a sound of a gentle blowing , a still small voice , a gentle whisper or breeze , a low

-how the event actually unfolded, for there is one translation that may have caught Elijah's actual
+the event actually unfolded, for there is one translation that may have caught Elijah's actual experience.

-experience.
-The New Revised Standard translation words the latter part of verse 12 as: after the fire a
+The New Revised Standard translation words the latter part of verse 12 as: after the fire a sound of sheer

 We can only imagine that Elijah wrapped his face and crept to the entrance of the cave wondering what

-you doing here, Elijah?"
-(1 Kings 19.9-13).
-It should be obvious that there is a clear spiritual level to
+doing here, Elijah?
+(1 Kings 19:9-13).
+It should be obvious that there is a clear spiritual level to Elijah's

-Elijah's experience that applies to all of us today.
-The cave could be likened to our soul that is listening to
+experience that applies to all of us today.
+The cave could be likened to our soul that is listening to all the

-all the voices and clamor and judgments that are going on around us and may even be affecting us.
-We
+voices and clamor and judgments that are going on around us and may even be affecting us.
+We listen to

-listen to the voices of the howling wind, the earth shaking, and the fire that are manifesting before our
+the voices of the howling wind, the earth shaking, and the fire that are manifesting before our very

-very senses.
-It seems hardly necessary to give many examples because in our day these things can be
+senses.
+It seems hardly necessary to give many examples because in our day these things can be seen

-seen and felt in all realms of life today, whether it is from terrorism, mass killings, teens shutting down
+and felt in all realms of life today, whether it is from terrorism, mass killings, teens shutting down malls,

 can create a lot of emotion in people.
 The title of an article posted from the Financial Times reads:

-world; rather, it says the whole world .
-The article says that "this kind of globalised anxiety is unusual."
+rather, it says the whole world .
+The article says that this kind of globalized anxiety is unusual.

 Now, back to Elijah; on a spiritual level, I wonder if we could rephrase the Lord's question as such: What